Your Wellness Guide for Navigating COVID-19

 Remember that stress affects all of your body symptoms including your immune system so let’s stay calm and carry on.

 Keep yourself and your family occupied with things that you love to do, dance, sing, read, go outside and play!
-The CDC created an invaluable guide on managing anxiety during this time.

 When I experience high amounts of anxiety, I make sure that I exercise and riding my bike has been the best medicine in the world for me.
 Walking meditations work wonders as well as the dogs and I do them every morning.
 I don’t think they are doing the breathing part but they are present beings anyway.